parduino/Femora/docs/technical/drm.rst

 3. **Absorbing Boundaries**: Preventing artificial wave reflections at domain boundaries
 4. **Efficient Analysis**: Enabling more detailed analysis of the region of interest

-The DRM component in MeshMaker provides tools to set up:
+The DRM component in FEMORA provides tools to set up:

 1. **Absorbing Layers**: Add PML (Perfectly Matched Layer) or Rayleigh-damped absorbing boundaries
 2. **Analysis Process**: Create preconfigured analysis processes for DRM simulations